 DUH has chosen not to seek 501(c)(3) status deliberately so that we can endorse specific candidates and legislation.
 From 2014 - 2018, in order to gain DUH's endorsement, a candidate must have not only said he or she supports UNIVERSAL SINGLE-PAYER HEALTHCARE FOR ALL, but they had to walk their talk consistently when speaking, appearing at public events, in what they wrote, and most importantly, in their voting record if they had held public office.

-We look first at candidates who run as Independents as we believe that the two major parties do not serve the interests of the People and require their members to follow rules and engage in activity that makes effective governing almost impossible.
+We look first for candidates who run as Independents, as we believe that the two major parties do not serve the interests of the People and require their members to follow rules and engage in activity that makes effective governing almost impossible.
 If you run as an Independent, Green, Democratic Socialist, Working Families, or any of the 26 progressive parties listed on Wikipedia, be aware that the same standards we apply to Democratic and the rare Republican candidates are the ones we'll apply to you.

-There have been times when it's been necessary to endorse a candidate who may not be ideal simply because they are running against a horrible incumbent or whose victory would have significant effects on the balance of the chamber they're running for - we endorsed John Osshoff though he is not a Progressive because his win helps to take the Senate majority away from Republicans.
+There have been times when it's been necessary to endorse a candidate who may not be ideal simply because they are running against a horrible incumbent or whose victory would have significant effects on the balance of the chamber they're running for - we endorsed Jon Osshoff though he is not a consistent Progressive because his win helps to take the Senate majority away from Republicans.

-VIDEO & SOCIAL MEDIA
+PHOTOS, VIDEO & SOCIAL MEDIA

-You should have a good, short video on the Home page of your website or on YouTube.
-ONLY YOUTUBE videos can be posted on our Home page due to this website's functionality.
-You can provide a link for a video from any platform which will be included on the U.S. House & Senate page.
+A good, short video should be on the Home page of your website or on YouTube.
+ONLY YOUTUBE videos can be posted on this Home page due to this website's functionality.
+You can provide a link for a video from any platform which will be included on the 2022 Candidates page.
 Please make sure the video quality resembles The Godfather more than The Blair Witch Project and sound quality is good enough for 70-year-old ears!
-If you're young, slow down your tendency to speak at warp speed if you want your voters to understand you.
+If you're young, slow down your tendency to speak at warp speed if you want your all voters to understand you.

 Social media pages do not replace a website.
 Neither do the limited, scripted websites provided by Justice Democrats and Brand New Congress.
-Your website should be unique to you and include written text, as well as photos/good video of you interacting with your voters and text/video of your position on the issues (and why).
+Your website should be unique to you and include written text, as well as photos/good video of you interacting with your voters and text/video of your positions on the issues (and why).
 While the JD and BNC templates are better than a FB page, the worst thing is repetitive language.
 If all you're saying is what every Progressive is saying, you might as well be spouting the DNC party line. (see CREATE)